/10 min read

 What is URL Encoding?
 A Complete Guide to Percent-Encoding

-Every time you search Google, click a link with special characters, or submit a web form, URL encoding is working behind the scenes.
-It's the invisible mechanism that keeps the web functioning — converting unsafe characters into a format that can travel safely across the internet.
+Every time you search, click a link with special characters, or submit a web form, URL encoding is working behind the scenes.
+It converts unsafe characters into a format that can travel safely across the internet.

 What is a URL?